 - Preoperative Consult: Come prepared with any questions you have, and ready to share your goals for this procedure.
 Dr. Vallecillos recommends an appropriate treatment plan, as well as how many sessions are necessary to achieve your desired results.
 Share your complete medical history, including any current medications, whether prescription or over-the-counter.
 Some conditions and medications increase risk of hyperpigmentation, so informing Dr. Vallecillos of these is important to reduce your risk.

-Approximately 60 – 90 minutes before your procedure, the treatment area receives cleansing and then a numbing cream.
-After about an hour, the doctor removes the numbing cream and applies a thin layer of gel to the treatment area.
+Approximately 60 – 90 minutes prior to your procedure, the treatment area receives cleansing and then a numbing cream.
+After about an hour, the laser nurse specialist removes the numbing cream and cleanses the face once again.
 The procedure itself lasts approximately 20 minutes.
-Dr. Vallecillos gently passes the laser roller head evenly over the treatment area, creating the microscopic wounds to speed up healing.
+The nurse gently passes the laser roller head evenly over the treatment area, creating the microscopic wounds to promote healing and skin regeneration.
 For eye treatments, patients receive numbing eye drops and eye protection in the form of a contact lens-type shield.

 For 24 hours, you may feel as though you have sunburn.
-Applying cold packs or frozen peas in 10-minute increments, once per hour for the first five hours, alleviates this feeling.
+Applying cold packs or frozen peas in 20-minute increments for the first five hours, alleviates this feeling.
 Generally, redness fades within three to five days, which is also when patients may again use cosmetics.
 Allow four weeks between your treatment and events where you expect many photos, such as weddings and reunions.
 Do not scratch or rub the treatment area, although men may lightly shave approximately 48 hours after treatment.
 Do not use saunas or hot tubs, and avoid overly warm showers for three days.

 Avoid strenuous exercise and alcohol for 48 hours, and direct sunlight for four weeks.
 Elevate the head when sleeping, and do not use light-sensitive skin treatments for 10 days.